jdyuankai/jdyuankai.github.io/_pages/about.md

   - /about.html
 ---

 I grew up in Hengyang, a middle size city in the province of Hunan, China.
-After 18 years spending with my parents, I went out my home town for the first time in my life to Changsha and had a joyful undergraduate study in Hunan University learning Software Engineering.
+After 18 years living with my parents, I went out my home town for the first time in my life to Changsha and had a joyful undergraduate study in Hunan University learning Software Engineering.
 After that I spend 3 years in Peking University under the supervision of Shiwen Yu for NLP research.
 Then I headed for Atlanta and earned my PhD degree in the area of combinatorial research for bioinformatics and graph analysis.